storesafe/cordova-sqlite-storage/README.md

 - The test suite is completely ported to Jasmine (2.2.0) and was used to verify the functionality of the new Windows version
 - [SQLCipher](https://www.zetetic.net/sqlcipher/) for Windows (8.1) in addition to Android & iOS is now supported by [litehelpers / Cordova-sqlcipher-adapter](https://github.com/litehelpers/Cordova-sqlcipher-adapter)
 - New `openDatabase` and `deleteDatabase` `location` option to select database location (iOS *only*) and disable iCloud backup
-- Pre-populated databases support for Android, iOS, and Amazon Fire-OS is now integrated, usage described below
 - Fixes to work with PouchDB by [@nolanlawson](https://github.com/nolanlawson)

 ## Highlights